 3. Compare and contrast the ways in which the key concept of materiality or society is evident in this passage with how it is evident in one other ethnographic example you have studied.
-Make reference to theory in your answer.

 Candidates are expected to show an ability to think about the text in relation to other contexts and to draw explicit comparisons.
 In order to do this, responses must demonstrate an understanding of how either the key concept of materiality or society relates to this ethnographic context.
 Either of the key concepts on which such comparison may be drawn should be made explicit and clearly linked to any anthropological issues raised by the text.